vcolavin/blog/content/blog/2021/the-only-true-thing/index.md

 I like to fidget.
 I have fidget toys on my desk, but I'm happy with clicking pens or chapstick caps or bouncing my knee.
 Still, I'm often on the lookout for new fidget toys.
 I saw some videos of elemental gallium, and I thought to myself it could be pretty cool toy.

 Gallium is a metal with the second lowest melting point, after mercury.
 Unlike mercury, it's fairly benign and won't kill you.
 It's a solid at room temperature but can melt in the palm of your hand, which is really cool.
 I bought myself 100 grams of it, because I thought it would be a good fidget toy.
-It turns out liquids don't make good fidgets.
+Side note: it turns out liquids don't make good fidgets.
+It's a cool toy though, but it takes too much attention to manage.

 Besides its low melting point, gallium has another interesting property: it readily amalgamates with aluminum at room temperature.
 In other words, it soaks into aluminum and destroys it.